allenshi820/allenshi820.github.io/_posts/2016-07-05-Cheetah-Image.md

 ## Image Processing

 ## Feature Selection
-We first performed a discrete fourier transform using blocks of 8x8 pixels and converted transform the 2D array into a 64D feature vector after DFT.
+We first performed a discrete fourier transform using blocks of 8x8 pixels and transformed the 2D array into a 64D feature vector after DFT.
 The figure below summarizes the process.
 <img src="/img/posts/DFT.png" align="middle" width="600" height="450" >
+In the training set, we are provided with these 64 features with "foreground" and "background" labeled.
+By making the assumption that each of these features has a Gaussian distribution, we estimated their mean and variance through maximum likelihood.
+In the Gaussian case, the estimated mean and variance are just the sample mean and sample variance.
+However, a 64 dimensional feature space is huge.
+To reduce the dimension, we selected the best 8 feature by plotting the "foreground" and "background" feature distributions.